andremarcelonunes/Projeto-Shark-Attack/README.md

 ```
 More than 50% of people were surfing, diving, fishing  or  swimming when were attacked by white shark.

-What about others  activities for all dataset?
+What about these  activities for all dataset?

 ```
 surfing             887